 - Vacant

 - Graded

 - Centrally located

-- Designated for office use

 - No site constraints

 - Close to jobs

 Under consideration is a change to the property's land use designation from O, Office, to R-30.
 R-30 is a high-density residential designation.
 Typical development in the R-30 designation would be apartments and condominiums up to two or three stories.